Important information for new, current, returning, and international Student Employees

 Timesheets are due on the 1st and 16th day of the month.

-Note: An online timesheet will be set-up for you to complete.
-You should see a timesheet tab on MyUW.
-If this is your first-time working at UWT, please note that your timesheet may not be active until the period after you submit your paperwork.
-However, you'll be paid for time worked the previous period.
+Note: You will use Workday to submit your timesheets.
+If this is your first time working at UWT, please note that your timesheet may not be active until the period after you submit your paperwork.
+However, you will be compensated for time worked the previous period.

 Submitting Timesheet Hours

-For audit purposes please do not report hours worked via the online timesheet system as 12.99, 9.95, 9.24, etc. We suggest that the hours be submitted as close to the quarter hour as possible.
-For instance 12.99 is practically 13 hours.
-It should be reported as 13 hours, 9.24 hours is close to 9.25 so preferably, it should be reported as 9.25, not 9.24.
+We suggest that the hours be submitted as close to the quarter hour as possible. for instance, 12.99 is practically 13 hours, and should be reported as 13 hours; 9.24 hours worked should be recorded as 9.25 hours.